| “Real”

 both parents have access to justice.
 The chief casualty is always

+the child.
 My contact with the courts leave me in despair!
 I have had to witness

 both mothers and fathers as well as their children losing contact